Barton might be an interesting area to invest in when looking for a house for sale in the UK as it is a unique area in the county of Devon.

 In Barton, what is the asking price in general for a house for sale?

-The average asking price for the houses for sale in the city of Barton
+Table showing the asking prices for houses for sale in Barton

 |Average asking price (1 bed)||£122,500|